With WhatsApp deal, Sequoia Capital burnishes reputation

 Of course, not everyone holds that view.
 Silicon Valley impresario Sean Parker, for example, blamed Sequoia for contributing to the downfall of his online-address book company, Plaxo, after he was forced out.
 Others complain the company is too hard-nosed when it comes to negotiating.
 And it has missed out on some big success stories, such as Twitter.

-But among start-ups, the firm holds a reputation for being ahead of the curve.
+But among start-ups, the firm holds a reputation for being ahead of the curve on business.
 For example, Sequoia nudged its portfolio companies to embrace mobile more forcefully and earlier than other venture firms, Rusenko said.

-“We’re building Stripe for the long term,” said John Collison, co-founder of payments-company Stripe, another portfolio company.
-Sequoia’s habit of taking a long-term view, including holding stock post-IPO, was one of the factors that attracted him and his co-founder, he said.

-Founders say that Sequoia, based on Silicon Valley’s legendary Sand Hill Road, is adept at competing with other venture capitalists when a start-up is seeking funds.
-It also excels at courting promising companies that believe they don’t need cash and persuading them to take it - like WhatsApp, whose founders weren’t actively seeking funding.
+He and other founders say that the firm, based on Silicon Valley’s legendary Sand Hill Road, is adept at competing with other venture capitalists when a start-up is seeking funds.
+It also excels at courting companies that aren’t actively seeking funding and persuading them to take it - like WhatsApp.

-“The notion of them marching up and down Sand Hill with a Powerpoint deck is comical,” said Goetz, referring to WhatsApp founders Jan Koum and Brian Acton.
+“The notion of them marching up and down Sand Hill with a Powerpoint deck is comical,” Goetz told Reuters, referring to WhatsApp founders Jan Koum and Brian Acton.
 He had cultivated them since 2010 before closing Sequoia’s first investment the following year.

 Goetz, who holds a master’s degree in computer systems from Stanford, co-founded health company VitalSigns, providing the type of first-hand company-building experience that start-up founders prize.